kobiyoyo/RailsJWTToken/README.md

 ````ruby
 rails generate knock:token_controller user
 ````
-This generates a controller called user_token_controller.
-It inherits from Knock::AuthTokenController which comes with a create action that will create a JWT when logged in.
+This generates a controller called `user_token_controller`.
+It inherits from `Knock::AuthTokenController` which comes with a create action that will create a JWT when logged in.

-Note:user_token_controller.rb is meant for sign in and its different from user_controller.rb.
+Note:`user_token_controller` is meant for sign in and its different from `users_controller`.

 ````ruby
 # app/controllers/user_token_controller.rb